Overall Score 7 Represents average audio ecosystem compatibility score.

 , as many tend to believe that driver units of a bigger size automatically produce better sound quality.

-The Jabra Evolve2 Buds's lowest frequency is at 20Hz, low-frequency response measures if and how well a particular audio component generates low audible frequencies and if it makes any changes to the signal while at it.
+The Jabra Evolve2 Buds's lowest frequency is at 20Hz, low-frequency response measures if and how well a particular audio device generates low recognizable frequencies and if it makes any changes to the signal on its way through.

 Nothing Ear 1's lowest frequency is at 20Hz, this implies that

-Jabra Evolve2 Buds's highest frequency is at 20000Hz, high-frequency response tells how well a particular audio device generates high human frequencies and if it adjustments to the signal while at it.
+Jabra Evolve2 Buds's highest frequency is at 20,000Hz, high-frequency response shows how well an audio component generates high human frequencies and if it makes any changes to the signal on its way through.

-Nothing Ear 1's highest frequency is at 20000Hz, this implies that
+Nothing Ear 1's highest frequency is at 20,000Hz, this means that

-Jabra Evolve2 Buds's battery life is 10 hours, a device's battery life is commonly given by the manufacturer, and with longer battery life, you get to use it for longer and requires fewer chanrgings.
+The Jabra Evolve2 Buds's battery life is 10 hours, these last longer than 5 hours of listening which is considered average for a single charge.
+A device's battery life is commonly given by the manufacturer, and with more battery hours, you get to use it for longer and requires fewer chargings.

 Nothing Ear 1's battery life is